Joseph Vargas

-Joseph Michael "Joe" Vargas (born October 4, 1955, in Los Angeles, California) is an American former water polo player who competed in the 1984 Summer Olympics.
-In 1992, he was inducted into the USA Water Polo Hall of Fame.
+Joseph Michael "Joe" Vargas (born October 4, 1955, in Los Angeles, California) is an American former water polo player who competed for the University of California at Los Angeles and participated in the 1984 Summer Olympics in Los Angeles, where the U.S. team won the silver medal in the Men's water polo competition.
+In 1992, he was inducted into the USA Water Polo Hall of Fame, and later had a career as a real estate broker.